 Computational thinking (CT) is an organized way of thinking that helps children communicate step-by-step how to solve a problem or complete a goal.
 CT skills can help build children’s executive function and growth mindset and support their coding and computer programming learning later on.
-Yet little is known about how early childhood teachers can integrate support for children’s CT learning into activities.
+Yet, as a field, we are still learning about how early childhood teachers can integrate support for children’s CT learning into activities.

-EDC and WGBH are designing, piloting, and examining an approach to using children’s stories—featuring repetitive, predictable patterns—to support preschoolers in applying the core ideas of CT while developing their narrative skills.
-Working with children and teachers in urban preschools, the team is conducting formative research on a learning intervention titled The Story Emporium, which blends digital technology, whole-group activities, and small-group activities to foster computational literacy (CL).
+EDC and WGBH investigated an approach to using children’s stories—featuring repetitive, predictable patterns—to support preschoolers in applying the core ideas of CT while developing their narrative skills.
+Working with children and teachers in urban preschools, the team conducted formative research on a learning intervention titled The Story Emporium, which blends digital technology, whole-group activities, and small-group activities to foster computational literacy (CL).

-The project team is pursuing the following key activities:
+The project team completed the following key activities:

-- Develop a model of the project’s pedagogical foundation
+- Developed a model of the project’s pedagogical foundation

-- Host a forum of experts to explore how to integrate CT concepts into preschool literacy instruction
+- Hosted a forum of experts to explore how to integrate CT concepts into preschool literacy instruction

-- Conduct formative research on how to support preschool children’s CL development and teachers’ instructional practices while iteratively developing and testing a six-week learning intervention
+- Conducted formative research on how to support preschool children’s CL development and teachers’ instructional practices while iteratively developing and testing a six-week learning intervention

-- Conduct a six-week pilot study to investigate the promise of the intervention in cultivating preschoolers’ CL and narrative competence
+- Conducted a six-week pilot study to investigate the promise of the intervention in cultivating preschoolers’ CL and narrative competence

-Findings from this educational research and development project will provide:
+Findings from this educational research and development project provide the following:

 - New insights into how to increase the number and diversity of children who are computationally literate and who may develop an interest in computing later in their education

-- Developmentally appropriate learning resources for young children, helping to set a standard for high-quality, research-based approaches to preschool computational literacy
+- Developmentally appropriate learning resources for young children, helping to set a standard for high-quality, research-based approaches to preschool CL

 WGBH Educational Foundation